sgreenbury/gp-maps-nav/INSTALL.md

 ```

 ## RNAshapes binary
-`RNAshapes` currently only correctly interfaces when running on linux.
-This
-means that only `--shape-level 0` can be passed to binaries with the flag
-`--shape-level`.
+We use `RNAshapes v2.1.6`.

 ### Linux
-To use RNA shapes as phenotypes, RNA shapes binary is most easily installed with
+The `RNAshapes` binary is most easily installed with
 conda in a seperate environment:
 ```bash
 conda install -y -c bioconda rnashapes